 The Seventh-Day Adventist Church is a Protestant denomination that began as an offshoot of the Millerite Movement.
 The Millerites were followers of William Miller, a farmer and a preacher, who upon reading scripture (specifically Daniel 8:14), came to the conclusion that Jesus Christ's Second Advent would occur on October 22, 1844.
-Many of Miller’s followers sold their earthly possessions due to their conviction that the end of the world was near.
+Many of Miller’s followers even sold their earthly possessions due to their conviction that the end of the world was near.

 When Jesus failed to appear, Miller stated he had made a mistake; he then issued another date for the Second Coming of Jesus.
 After Miller’s second failure, most of his followers abandoned the movement.
 This second let-down became known as the Great Disappointment.

 Nevertheless, a few believers chose to go back to their Bibles and try to figure out where they went wrong.
 From this small group, the Adventists began to form beliefs which would later form the doctrine for the Seventh-Day Adventist Church.
-The SDA church became a formal denomination in 1863 and was co-founded by Joseph Bates, Ellen G. White and James Springer White, among others.
-It should be noted that members of the church are often referred to as SDA's or "Adventists."
+The SDA church became a formal denomination in 1863, and was co-founded by Joseph Bates, Ellen G. White and James Springer White, among others.
+It should also be noted that members of the church are often referred to as SDA's or "Adventists."